 What do you feel has been your biggest success?

 Every morning when I go into work and see my incredible team, hear the stories of where in the world our jewellery has gone and read the message about why something I dreamed of has become part of someone’s story I feel so very lucky.

 Do you believe in setting goals and, if so, what is your approach?

 Yes!
 I love goals.
 I do a 5-year vision, not a list but a dream of where I want to be both personally and professionally.
 Then I do six-month goals which I review every month.
 I don’t always meet them, sometimes I fail but I love to keep track of where I am.

 What is the element of your work that gives you the biggest buzz?

 The stories!
 I just adore reading the messages from the loveliest people telling me their stories, why they are purchasing a piece of my jewellery and what it means to them.
-I do have such a soft spot for the guys who are about to propose, they are so filled with hope and fear and joy.
-I had helped the sweetest guy choose a ring and he sent me a picture of the box from their hotel room with just the words “about to go for a walk!!!”.
+I do have such a soft spot for the guys who are about to propose.
+They are so filled with hope, fear and joy.
+I helped the sweetest guy choose a ring and he sent me a picture of the box from their hotel room with just the words “about to go for a walk!!!”.
 That is truly special.

 Do you find the work-life balance thing a struggle?